NumeroQuadro/notion-mini-app/README.md

 - **Reaction-based task creation**: Send message → add reaction → task created (no confirmation spam!)
 - **AI-powered task tagging**: Automatically categorizes tasks using Gemini AI (link/journal/date/task)
+- **Voice-to-text via Gemini**: Send a voice note or audio and it’s transcribed; add 👍 to save as a task
 - **Smart daily reminders**: Get notified at 11 PM about:
   - Tasks with deadlines but no date set
   - Journal entries that should be moved to journal database